chnm/relec-website/content/visualizations/spiritualist-map/index.md

 ---
-title: Male and Female Pastors in the National Spiritual Alliance
+title: Male and Female Leaders in the National Spiritual Alliance
 author: Caroline Greer
 date: 2022-08-18
 updated: 2022-08-18